erasmus-without-paper/ewp-specs-architecture/README.md

 Yes.

 It is RECOMMENDED for all EWP Clients to verify the SSL server certificates when retrieving responses from other EWP Hosts.
-Use the "regular" SSL verification - you do not need to compare certificates with the lists provided by the Registry as EWP Servers do - you simply need to check if the server's certificate was signed by a trusted CA.
+You will use just the "regular" SSL verification (you do not need to analyze server certificates manually, as opposed to be client certificate verification process described above).
+You simply need to check if the server's certificate is valid (signed by a trusted CA).

-### Example Security Policies

-Every API specifies its own security policy.
-Here are some examples of common policies.

- * **Anonymous access**: The request can be made by anyone.
-The client does not need to use any SSL certificate.

- * **Access to anyone from within the EWP Network**: Clients are required to use a certificate when performing requests.
-The certificate must match at least one of the `<certificate>`s *or* `<common-name>`s listed in the EWP Registry.

- * **Access to a single EWP Host which covers a specific HEI**: Clients are required to use a certificate when performing requests, and this certificate must belong to a specific EWP Host.
-Other EWP Hosts will not be able to access the resource.
-(This will probably be the most common policy across EWP APIs, as the project focuses on exchanging data between HEIs.)

 <a name='backward-compatibility-rules'></a>